activities

 #3

-South Pacific Coast
+South Pacific Coast Surfing

-Costa Rica’s South Pacific Coast is slightly more difficult to reach than the north or central parts of the country, so it’s less frequently visited.
+Costa Rica’s South Pacific coastline is slightly more difficult to reach than the north or central parts of the country, so it’s less frequently visited.
 However, the lush rainforests and beautiful beaches found on the South Pacific side make it absolutely worth the visit.

 Although you’ll experience plenty of rain, the months of May through November are the best for surfing in this region of the country.
 Here are a few of the top surf spots you’ll find here: